Click Here to Add a Title

-People come to see me when they are feeling anxious, overwhelmed, sad, or having difficulty processing emotions; when they have chronic symptoms that confuse other providers; because they are having problems with their close relationships or have issues with boundaries; because there is a specific issue they are grappling with; because they are in transition or their identity is somehow in flux; because they are seeking growth and increased wellness; or simply because they feel something is "missing" and desire deeper meaning in their lives.
+People come to see me when they are feeling anxious, overwhelmed, sad, or having difficulty processing emotions; when they have chronic symptoms that confuse other providers; when they are having problems with their close relationships or have issues with boundaries; when there is a specific issue they are grappling with; when they are in transition or their identity is somehow in flux; because they are seeking growth and increased wellness; or simply because they feel something is "missing" and desire deeper meaning in their lives.
 Energy work can be beneficial for a wide variety of conditions and circumstances because it creates a shift in the physical, emotional, mental, and spiritual levels of the human energy field, thus I work with clients with a very wide range of issues.
-While many physical conditions require medical intervention, energy therapy may speed up the healing process, mitigate the side effects of medical treatments, or assist one in better coping with the mental and emotional impact of a disease process.
+While many physical conditions require medical intervention, energy therapy can often speed up the healing process, mitigate the side effects of medical treatments, or assist one in better coping with the mental and emotional impact of a disease process.
 You do not need prior experience or an understanding of energy work in order for it to be effective.
 My clients have included hairdressers, teachers, computer programmers, college students, and physicians, many of whom had never heard of energy work before coming to see me.

 What is the relationship between "spirituality" and energy work?